-Initial experiments were conducted to examine the differences in gene expression between TC-110 and CAR-T cells we engineered to target CD19 and express a CD28 costimulatory domain (28z-CAR) compared to non-transduced T cells after four hours of stimulation with CD19 expressing lymphoma cells.
-As shown in the figure below, TC-110 had a broader set of genes both upregulated and downregulated compared to the CD19-targeting CAR-T cells we engineered.
+Initial experiments were conducted to examine the differences in gene expression between TC-110 and CD19-targeted CAR-T cells with a CD28 costimulatory domain (28z-CAR) cells compared to non-transduced T cells after four hours of stimulation with CD19 expressing lymphoma cells.
+As shown in the figure below, TC-110 had a broader set of genes both upregulated and downregulated compared to CD19-targeting CAR-T cells.